Hormonal medicated acne is predominantly influenced by 5a Reductase.

 The acid is a potent inhibitor of 5A reductase, it has been FDA approved as a topical preparation for the treatment of acne.

-Treating hormonal acne through the use of topical ointments and antibiotics may be counter productive, as they can influence sebum production, that has been stimulated by Type 1 5a Reductase.
+Treating hormonal acne through the use of topical ointments and antibiotics may be counter productive, as they can influence sebum production, which has been stimulated by Type 1 5a Reductase.

 Follow this link to find out more, about the types of hormones that influence acne.